Park Fire: Legal proceedings

 The Butte County District Attorney's office announced the arrest of Ronnie Dean Stout II (born January 10, 1982), a 42-year-old resident of Chico on July 25, the second day of the fire.
 Stout was held under suspicion of having ignited the Park Fire by pushing a flaming 2007 Toyota Yaris—belonging to his mother—off an embankment in Bidwell Park.
 The district attorney's office alleged that the suspect blended in with other members of the public who fled from the growing fire.

 Stout has two prior felony convictions: a 2001 child molestation conviction in Butte County, and a 2002 robbery conviction in Kern County.
 After the latter, Stout remained in prison for 16 years.
 At the time of his arrest in connection of the Park Fire, Stout was on probation for a previous DUI charge.

 Stout was held in Butte County jail without any possibility of bail.
 He was arraigned on July 29 in Butte County Superior Court in Oroville, and charged with reckless arson with multiple enhancements.
 Stout did not enter a plea during that court appearance.
 The court ordered that he be held without bail, appointed a public defender and an additional arraignment was calendared for August 1, 2024.
 Stout appeared in court again on August 22 and pled not guilty.
+On July 24, 2026, two years after the fire began, Stout was convicted of arson.